 What’s the Best Option?

 In Ohio, it is possible to take both legal actions at the same time.
 For that reason, some people living with the after effects of a dog bite may do just that.
 In order to best assess what’s right for you and your family, contact FDS Law.
-As personal injury attorneys in Ohio, we have spent the past 40 years taking care of people when they need support the most.
-During a free consultation, we can discuss the next steps toward recovery after a dog bite injury.
+As personal injury attorneys in Ohio, we have spent the past over 45 years taking care of people when they need support the most.
+During a free consultation, a dog bite lawyer at our firm can discuss the next steps toward recovery after a dog bite injury.
 Contact us today to make an appointment.